Freeseer/freeseer/source/contribute/basics.rst

     that belong to the original repository.
 This is especially useful for interns who contribute to Freeseer.

-.. important:: You cannot close issues from a commit message if it's cross-repo.
-               You'll have to close them manually on GitHub.
-Keep this in mind when working on issues that belong to Freeseer's documentation.

 Dealing with Conflicts
 ----------------------